 Performance at Provisional Newlyn (2005), Truck Festival (2007), ON-SITE festival (2010), All Night Cabaret, St Ives School of Painting (2011), Women’s International Cabaret, Acorn Theatre, (March 2012).

-Adopting the character of failed palm reader Madame Marina Sac-a-mano, I offer to ‘read’ handbags, manbags, or contents of pockets.
+Adopting the character of failed palm reader Madame Marina Sac-a-mano, I offered to ‘read’ handbags, manbags, or contents of pockets.
 What can the objects that we choose to carry about with us, tell us about ourselves, our present, our past, even our future….?

 Whilst intentionally humorous, dealing with peoples’ things is a delicate, and private transaction.
 Publicly exploring what people own, why, and what it might say about them, has currency with a body of work in which I explore the relationship between people and things.
 What do the objects we choose, and value say about us?
 What are the deeper psychological meanings and messages about ‘our’ objects?
 Are they merely transitional or comforting, or do they constitute who and what we are?

-more writing on objects and things: http://objets-textes.blogspot.co.uk/
+writing on our relationship with objects and things: http://objets-textes.blogspot.co.uk/